chrischow/agamotto/docs/user_guide/dashboard.md

 </p>

 ### Strategy: Detail
 Click on the Strategy code to see more details about that Strategy.
-The detail view summarises the Strategy using key metrics from the overview, a timeline / Gantt chart of the trades under the Strategy, and information about each trade.
+The detail view summarises the Strategy using (1) key metrics on the strategy, (2) a profit/loss diagram, (3) a timeline / Gantt chart of the trades under the Strategy, and (3) information on the constituent trades.

 #### Strategy Details: Overview
 {: .no_toc }